esa/cascade/doc/install.rst

 * ``CASCADE_BUILD_PYTHON_BINDINGS``: builds also the python module.

-After configuring the build with CMake, we can then proceed to actually building heyoka.py:
+After configuring the build with CMake, we can then proceed to actually building cascade:

 .. code-block:: console

    $ cmake --build .

-Finally, we can install heyoka.py with the command:
+Finally, we can install cascade with the command:

 .. code-block:: console